 "This is indeed a tragic day for the NASA family, for the families of the astronauts who flew on STS-107, and likewise is tragic for the nation," stated NASA's administrator at the time, Sean O'Keefe.

-The search for debris took weeks, as it was shed over a field of some 2,000 square miles (5,180 square kilometers) in east Texas alone.
-NASA eventually recovered 84,000 pieces, representing nearly 40 percent of Columbia.
-Among them were the crew remains, which were identified with DNA.
+The search for debris took weeks, as it was shed over a zone of some 2,000 square miles (5,180 square kilometers) in east Texas alone.
+NASA eventually recovered 84,000 pieces, representing nearly 40 percent of Columbia by weight.
+Among the recovered material were crew remains, which were identified with DNA.

 Much later, in 2008, NASA released a crew survival report detailing the Columbia crew's last few minutes.
-The astronauts probably survived the initial breakup of Columbia, but lost consciousness in seconds after the cabin lost pressure and then died as it disintegrated.
+The astronauts probably survived the initial breakup of Columbia, but lost consciousness in seconds after the cabin lost pressure.
+The crew died as the shuttle disintegrated.

 Report calls for more funding, emphasis on safety